jiwonhan1/Movie-Booking-Site/README.md

 6. A user is able to book or cancel the ticket in booking page.
 7. A user is able to update ticket status as per reservation or cancellation.
 8. When tickets are sold out(ticket quantities are equal to 0), the "Out of stock" message is shown.
-9. Ticket quantities are limited to 8, so system notifies a user that limited ticket quantities when canceling tickets and ticket numbers is 8.
+9. Ticket quantities are limited to 8, so system notifies a user that limited ticket quantities when canceling tickets and ticket numbers reach 8.
 10. A user is able to delete a movie in detail page and the movie is excluded in the movie list in main page.

 ### Future improvements